pyrddlgym-project/rddlrepository/rddlrepository/archive/standalone/TrafficBLX/README.md

 The outgoing flow of a turn that has a green light is determined as the *minimum* of the following three terms:
  - The sum queue length + current incoming flow
  - Saturation flow rate (parameter of a turn)
- - Storage capacity of the downstream (target) link (parameter of a link)
+ - Remaining storage of the downstream (target) link (the maximal storage capacity is a parameter of a link)

 In this way, BLX models three different traffic modalities.
 Respectively, they are:
  - Undersaturated flow (there are few enough vehicles in the queue and currently arriving that they can be totally cleared)